In April 2021, we had our second Amped User Days. This event was reserved for our users which put together 298 people from 34 different countries.

 How many cases do you work on per week?

 We saw a large variability here.
 A person worked on 1 case per week on average and another one on 40.
 The average was around 7-8 cases per week.
 Of course, a single case can involve multiple files.
 The amount of work is highly variable, but having a ballpark number is always good.

 What are the main issues in your job?

 I was a bit surprised here.
 While the low image quality is a big issue and one of the main reasons we created Amped FIVE, I expected proprietary video files to be an even more significant problem, given that most of the files are in proprietary formats.
 Then I realized we didn’t ask “how often do you have to deal with this and this”, we asked whether it’s an issue.
 Since the Amped Conversion Engine included in our products seamlessly converts lots of proprietary video files, the problem has been solved to an extent.
 At the same time, with very low-quality files often there’s nothing to do if there’s no data.
 So, this still hurts more.

-Legal and courtroom-related issues seem less important than other factors, but maybe this is changing, at least in some countries, after major trials like the Rittenhouse one in the US.
+Legal and courtroom-related issues seem less important than other factors.
+However, maybe, this is changing, at least in some countries, after major trials like the Rittenhouse one in the US.

 What are the main sources of image and video evidence?

-No surprise here that video surveillance is first, but I didn’t expect dashcam/in-car videos to be (slightly) more popular than evidence from social media and body-worn.
+No surprise here that video surveillance is first.
+Nonetheless, I didn’t expect dashcam/in-car videos to be (slightly) more popular than evidence from social media and body-worn.

 How successful is forensic image and video enhancement?

 In short, in about half of the cases, our users can benefit from the enhancement.